 Can I Make Sloppy Joes In My Slow Cooker?

 Also a yes!
-Just brown the beef and pork along with the onions and peppers first, then add that along with the rest of the ingredients to you slow cooker and cook on low for 4 hours and high for 2-3.
+Just brown the beef and pork along with the onions and peppers first, then add that along with the rest of the ingredients to you slow cooker and cook on low for 4 hours or high for 2-3.

 Some of you might be wondering why you would want to take such an easy recipe like this one and make it in a crock pot, and I get it.
 But if you plan on transferring the sloppy joes to a crock pot when you’re done anyway, it kind of saves you a step.

-Cooking these Italian Sloppy Joes in a slow cooker really do anything to enhance the flavor, it’s just a matter of convenience.
+Cooking these Italian Sloppy Joes in a slow cooker doesn’t really do anything to enhance the flavor, it’s just a matter of convenience.

 What Can I Serve With Sloppy Joes?